Tamer Seckin: Early life and education

-Seckin was born in Ankara, Turkey.
-He graduated from Tarsus American College in 1972 and received his medical degree from Hacettepe University School of Medicine in 1978.
+Seckin was born in 1954 in Ankara, Turkey received his medical degree from Hacettepe University School of Medicine in 1978.
 He completed his gynecological residency training in 1985 at the Children's Hospital of State University of New York at Buffalo.

 Career

 Seckin was the chief of gynecology at Kingsbrook Jewish Medical Center.
 He is an associate attending physician and clinical instructor at Lenox Hill Hospital and also has a private practice in New York City.

 Seckin is a member of the American Medical Association, the American College of Obstetrics & Gynecology, the European Society of Reproductive Endocrinology, the Society of Laparoendoscopic Surgeons, the American Association of Gynecologic Laparoscopists, the American Fertility Society, the American Society for Reproductive Medicine, the Society of Reproductive Surgeons, the New York Gynecological Society, and the Society of Reproductive Endocrinology and Infertility.
 He was also the executive committee member of the International Society of Gynecological Endoscopy.

 In 2012, Seckin received the United States Ellis Island Medal of Honor.
 He is a member of the Board of Directors of the American Turkish Society.